joeblurton/doccounter/README.md

 No constructor variables are required to initiate the class.

 ### setFile( [filepath] )
 Does what it says on the tin.
+The class uses the current working directory so will require folder references depending on your installation.

 ### getInfo()
 Returns an object with the following properties: